University of Maryland - College Park Overview

 - The student loan default rate at UMCP is 2%, which is significantly lower than the national rate of 10.1%.
 That's great news for students who are worrying about paying off their student loans.

-- The doctor's degree is the highest degree offered at UMCP.
+- The doctor's degree is the highest award offered at UMCP.

 - In 2017-2018, 78% of the faculty were full-time.